By Ben Tesdahl, JD, LL.M, Megan La Suer, JD, MHA, and Rob Portman, JD, MPP*

 However, it becomes a much trickier question when private employers, rather than the state, attempt to mandate vaccination as a condition of continued employment.
 In general, courts have ruled that employers have such a right, provided that mandating a vaccination is necessary to protect safety and does not violate other laws, such as the ADA, which prohibits employment discrimination against individuals with disabilities.

 One of the most recent examples of the right of employers to mandate vaccinations is the 2018 case of Hustvet v.
 Allina Health Systems, in which the Eighth Circuit ruled that an employer had the right to terminate a healthcare worker after she refused to be immunized for measles, mumps, and rubella due to her alleged chemical sensitivities and/or allergies.
 The court found insufficient evidence to support that the employee’s alleged conditions constituted disabilities under the ADA, but the court also found that the employer’s vaccination requirement was job-related and consistent with business necessity.
 Many healthcare employers also require their healthcare workers to be vaccinated for the flu, and such policies are generally upheld, provided there are appropriate exceptions for disability, religious objections, and pregnancy.
+Notably, none of the cases cited above involved a vaccine that had received EUA approval from the FDA, rather than full approval or clearance.

 The COVID-19 vaccine is merely the next phase in a long history of public and employer vaccination programs.
 However, with so many people reluctant to receive a COVID-19 vaccine that was developed in a fraction of the time vaccines are normally produced, healthcare employers are undoubtedly going to find many employees resistant to any policy mandating COVID-19 vaccination as a condition of continued employment.
 The EEOC’s latest guidance on COVID-19 vaccinations by employers provides employers with a useful roadmap for navigating these tricky issues.
 However, it should be noted that the EEOC’s guidance may be based in part on the assumption that a vaccine will help prevent one person from transmitting the virus to another, but the science on that issue is still not clear.

-Overview of the EEOC’s Latest Employee Vaccine Guidance
+EEOC’s Latest Vaccine Guidance

-As a general rule, EEOC guidance states that a healthcare employer with a valid job-related reason can require an employee to receive a COVID-19 vaccine as a condition of returning to the work premises.
+As a general rule, EEOC guidance states that an employer with a valid job-related reason can require an employee to receive a COVID-19 vaccine as a condition of returning to the work premises.
 But as with any general rule, there are exceptions.
-The two major exceptions noted by the EEOC are cases where an employee has a: 1) qualified medical disability under the ADA that would make receiving the vaccine unsafe; or 2) a sincerely-held religious objection to vaccination protected by Title VII.
+The two major exceptions noted by the EEOC are cases where an employee has a: 1) qualified medical disability under the ADA that would make receiving the vaccine unsafe; or 2) a sincerely held religious objection to vaccination protected by Title VII.
 In these two instances, and assuming there is no other feasible way to protect the safety of other workers by allowing the employee on the premises, an employer can prohibit the employee in question from coming to the workplace.
 However, whether the employee can be terminated or instead must be allowed to work from home will require an analysis of several factors to determine if a reasonable accommodation for remote work is feasible.

-a.
-Can I Ask the Employee Certain Pre-Vaccination Screening Questions?
+- Can I Ask the Employee Certain Pre-Vaccination Screening Questions?

 As a preliminary matter, the EEOC stated that asking screening questions to ensure it is safe to administer the COVID-19 vaccination to an employee is likely to elicit disability-related information and would trigger the ADA.
 Thus, if the employer requires an employee to receive a vaccination that is administered by the employer, the employer must show that these disability-related screening inquiries are “job-related and consistent with business necessity.”
 To meet this standard, an employer would need to have a reasonable belief, based on objective evidence, that an employee who does not answer the questions and, therefore, does not receive a vaccination, will pose a direct threat to the health or safety of her or himself or others that cannot be eliminated or reduced by reasonable accommodation.